Donald Trump Skipped Super Bowl National Anthem To Chat With Cheerleaders While All Eagles Players Stood

 The flap has brought new attention to Trump’s own behavior during the Super Bowl national anthem.
 On Super Bowl Sunday, Donald Trump released a statement calling on Americans to stand proudly during the national anthem, but the president found himself occupied during the anthem itself.

-As the Sun-Sentinel reported, Trump hosted a Super Bowl event at his Mar-a-Lago resort for wealthy friends that included a performance from Florida Atlantic University marching band, which played “Hail to the Chief” and “Shut Up and Dance” while the college’s cheerleaders performed.
+As the Sun-Sentinel reported, Trump hosted a Super Bowl event at his Mar-a-Lago resort for wealthy friends that included a performance from the Florida Atlantic University marching band, which played “Hail to the Chief” and “Shut Up and Dance” while the college’s cheerleaders performed.
 Donald Trump took time to personally thank the cheerleaders after the performance, which People magazine noted caused him to miss the national anthem.

 After abruptly canceling the Philadelphia Eagles visit to the White House, Donald Trump said he would host an event for the team’s fans instead, with a playing of the national anthem.